aunetx/deezer-linux/README.md

 ## Installation

-You can find all of the installation medium in [the release pages](https://github.com/aunetx/deezer-linux/releases/latest).
+You can find all of the packages on [the release page](https://github.com/aunetx/deezer-linux/releases/latest).

 [The flatpak file,`deezer.flatpakref`](https://github.com/aunetx/deezer-linux/releases/download/v5.30.100-1/deezer.flatpakref), can be installed directly by clicking on it; your package manager's GUI should prompt you to install it.

-Other packages can be installed from you package manager, either by clicking on them or from command-line.
+Other packages can be installed from you package manager, either by clicking on them or from the command-line.

-Please note that eventhough it is automatically generated, the snapcraft package has never been tested; please tell me if there is any issue with it!
+Please note that even though it is automatically generated, the snapcraft package has never been tested; Please tell me if there is any issue with it!

 ## From source